Professional supervision for art therapists at every stage of practice

 Guidance for every stage

-Our supervision sessions offer a supportive space for reflection, learning, and professional development.
+These supervision sessions offer a supportive space for reflection, learning, and professional development.
 We delve into case consultations, ethical dilemmas, and self-care strategies, ensuring you feel equipped and confident in your practice.
-Our approach is person-centred, just like our therapy, allowing for personalized guidance.

 Why choose our supervision?

-Choosing Safe Harbour Expressive Therapies for supervision means gaining a dedicated mentor who understands the nuances of arts-based practices and the unique needs of the Disability community.
-We offer a safe and confidential environment where you can explore challenges, refine your techniques, and build lasting confidence in your professional role.
-Our goal is to empower you to provide the best possible care to your clients while nurturing your own well-being.
+Sandra offers a safe and confidential environment where you can explore challenges, refine your techniques, and build lasting confidence in your professional role; empowering you to provide the best possible care to your clients while nurturing your own well-being.